reza1962/hadoop/mapreduce/README.md

 ++++++

-Use the following commands to build and run the sample
+Use the following commands to build and run the sample</br>
 *** Please adjust your path

 	$ cd mapreduce